trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 default Java truststores or create a custom truststore on the CLI.
 We do not recommend using self-signed certificates in production.

-Presto CLI Execution
+Trino CLI Execution
 ^^^^^^^^^^^^^^^^^^^^

-In addition to the options that are required when connecting to a Presto coordinator that does not require LDAP authentication, invoking the CLI with LDAP support enabled requires a number of additional command line options.
+In addition to the options that are required when connecting to a Trino coordinator that does not require LDAP authentication, invoking the CLI with LDAP support enabled requires a number of additional command line options.
 You can either use ``--keystore-*`` or ``--truststore-*`` properties